 In this case, we’re talking about video content of all types.
 From product videos to promo videos, tutorials, guides, and more.
 This guide applies to any type of video that you create and publish anywhere online.

-Search engine optimization (SEO) is about helping the right people find your content.
+Search Engine Optimization (SEO) is about helping the right people find your content easily.
 Your content needs to be easy to find using search tools like Google, Bing, or the video search on YouTube.
 That means optimizing your content so that these search tools can understand what it’s about and then show it to users that search for relevant content.

 So, what do we get if we combine the two?

 Video SEO is the process of optimizing your video content so it can be easily discovered by your target audience through search sites and tools.
 In other words, it’s how you get your video in front of people who are searching for content like yours.
 (See, this is seeming more straightforward already, isn’t it?)